JasonDelahoussaye/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket  !!
-FOR EXAM PURPOSES PLEASE KNOW FURTHER TEXT AND IMAGES IN ADDITION TO THE TUTORIAL VIDEO ABOVE WILL BE ADDED AS THE PORTFOLIO AS BUILT OUT.
+FOR EXAM PURPOSES PLEASE KNOW FURTHER TEXT AND IMAGES IN ADDITION TO THE TUTORIAL VIDEO LINKED JUST BELOW WILL BE ADDED AS THE PORTFOLIO AS BUILT OUT.
 AS I UNDERSTOOD IT THIS VIDEO WAS SUFFICIENT FOR THE PRACTICAL.
 THANK YOU!.!!<br />

 <h2>Video Demonstration</h2>